Home How-To How to turn off Motion Smoothing or Disable Soap Opera Effect on...

 • fps or frame rate per second is the frequency/rate at which consecutive images appear on a display.
 The higher the fps, the human eye perceives better clarity and a smoother video.

-Movies are usually filmed at the industry standard of 24 frames per second or 24 fps, while on the other hand, modern televisions typically use refresh rates of 50 or 60 frames per second or 60 fps.
+Movies are usually filmed at the industry standard of 24 frames per second or 24 fps.

-With the smoothing feature turned on, your TV will up the frame rate from 24 fps to 60 fps by adding extra frames in the gap between frames making the video appear smoother with less motion blur.
+This is done by adding extra frames in the gap between frames, making the video appear smoother with less motion blur.
 The extra frame is added using a technique called video interpolation or motion interpolation.

-However, with movies, the motion smoothing technology brings a shade of ultra-realism to a scene and removes the cinematic look.
-Our brains have been trained on 24 fps movies for a long time, and if you watch a movie with this effect, you will probably think that something is off and you are watching a TV documentary of the movie rather than the movie itself.
+Our brains have trained on 24 fps movies for a long time, and if you watch a movie with this effect, you will likely think that the picture is slightly off.
+You might feel you are watching a TV documentary of the movie rather than the movie itself.

 For viewers, this can be discomforting and give movies what is popularly called the soap opera effect.
-Soap opera TV content in the past were typically shot in 60 fps video, hence the tag.

 Cinematic Effect vs. Motion Smoothing Feature

-Check out the following video content for a visual perspective of the motion interpolation technology.
-The videos show the same clip with different frame speeds, a way to demonstrate the soap opera style picture vs movie content.
+The videos show the same clip with different frame speeds, a way to show the soap opera style picture vs movie content.

 Soap Opera Effect in Slow Motion